 In 2014, Virginia Beach was faced with a real threat from upstream contamination.
 A pipe broke underneath a pile of waste coal ash, stored at a former power plant on the Dan River near Eden, North Carolina.
 So much coal ash poured into the river that the Dan River turned gray in Dancville, and ash coated the Dan and Roanoke river bottoms for 70 miles downstream all the way to the Kerr Reservoir.

 Within two days, Virginia Beach stopped pumping water from Lake Gaston.
 However, that measure was designed primarily to reassure the public that local drinking water would be unaffected by potentially toxic materials in the coal ash.
 The coal ash spill was comparable to just 4% of the volume used in the modeling of the potential uranium spill.
-The Virginia Beach Public Utilities Director stated that the city's water supply would not be affected for several months, if coal ash washed downstream in sufficient quantity to be dispersed throughout the lake and reach the city's pumping station in a protected cove.13
+The Virginia Beach Public Utilities Director stated that the city's water supply would not be affected for several months, if coal ash washed downstream in sufficient quantity to be dispersed throughout the lake and reach the city's pumping station in a protected cove.
+The city started pumping again from Lake Gaston at the end of May, four months after the spill.13